Grants are for projects that show clear potential to advance financial literacy in Australia.

 - research that will improve future financial literacy programs (e.g. key issues in behavioural change, effective communication)

-Aged care is also a priority area, but this will be pursued through a separate process.
+Aged care is also a priority area, but one we are pursuing through a separate process.

 Spread of grants